-An introduction to minor cat wounds
+An introduction to minor cat cuts and wounds

 Minor cat wounds can be suffered by both active and quiet cats: including cuts, tears, scrapes, bites and punctures.
 You may know exactly how the wound happened, if you saw them standing on a piece of broken glass, or your cat may simply have returned through the cat flap with an injury of unknown origin.
 Basic first aid principles can be followed, whatever the cause.

-Clipping: Ideally use hand clippers to shave the hair from a wound (if you don’t have one, blunt ended scissors may do).
+Ideally use hand clippers to shave the hair from a wound (if you don’t have one, blunt ended scissors may do).
 Be very careful and if you have any doubts, do not cut, as owner inflicted wounds happen with surprising regularity.

 Try to shave/trim away the hair from around the wound to a minimum distance of 2-3 cm.
 Sometimes further injury becomes obvious when the hair has been removed such as bruising.
-It is also useful to trim back any longer hairs close to the wound that may fall on the wound and cause contamination.
+It is also useful to trim back any longer hairs close to the wound that may fall on it and cause contamination.
 Be gentle as the skin around the wound is often sensitive and easily damaged.
-A little bit of Vaseline placed into the wound first can help catch any stray hairs and can then these can be gently removed afterwards.
+A little bit of Vaseline placed into the wound first can help catch any stray hairs and can then be gently removed afterwards.

 Do not be tempted to use human products such as creams, ointments or disinfectants such as Savlon, as they can be potentially irritating and toxic if the animal licks the wound.